rollo123123/CSARCH2-PG2/README.md

 USER MANUAL:
-To use the web application, please go to this deployed link: https://csarch2-pg2-production.up.railway.app/
+To use the web application, please go to this deployed link: https://csarch2-pg2-production.up.railway.app/ (Site closed down, site hosting is paid)

 If any error occurs, please send an email to: